Undecided Records

 Undecided Records was an American independent record label established in 1998 by Clifford Wiener and Alexander Kenny.
 The record company was founded in Loxahatchee, Florida but its headquarters moved around in various parts of Palm Beach County, Florida; first to Boca Raton, then to Parkland, and finally to Lake Worth.
-The record label released hardcore, metalcore, noisecore, post-hardcore and emo music, with a principally North American roster of artists spanning from the late 1990s to the mid-2000s.
-Undecided Records released music on vinyl records, compact discs and digital audio formats, with distribution in the United States through Revelation Records, Victory Records and RED Music.
+The record label released hardcore, metalcore, noisecore, post-hardcore, and emo music, with a principally North American roster of artists spanning from the late 1990s to the mid-2000s.
+Undecided Records released music on vinyl records, compact discs, and digital audio formats, with distribution in the United States originally through Revelation Records, then through Victory Records, and finally through Sony/RED Music.
 Wiener and Kenny were both closely associated with Eulogy Recordings, where they worked in their free time.

-Undecided Records put out such notable releases as Poison the Well's Distance Makes the Heart Grow Fonder, Every Time I Die's The Burial Plot Bidding War, Supermachiner's Rise of the Great Machine and Breaking Pangaea's Take Apart the Words and Cannon to a Whisper.
-The record label was also responsible for producing a series of Metallica tribute splits titled Crush 'Em All, which included covers by BoySetsFire, Converge, Countervail, Disembodied, Indecision, Eighteen Visions, Poison the Well, Shai Hulud, Supermachiner, Today Is the Day and Walls of Jericho.
+Undecided Records put out such notable releases as Poison the Well's Distance Makes the Heart Grow Fonder, Every Time I Die's The Burial Plot Bidding War, Supermachiner's Rise of the Great Machine, Breaking Pangaea's Take Apart the Words and Cannon to a Whisper, and Eiffel's Audiblenarcotic (also re-issued after the band's name was changed to Vaux).
+The record label was also responsible for producing a series of Metallica tribute splits titled Crush 'Em All, which included covers by BoySetsFire, Converge, Countervail, Disembodied, Indecision, Eighteen Visions, Poison the Well, Shai Hulud, Supermachiner, Today Is the Day, and Walls of Jericho.
 Many of the splits fell apart during varying production stages but Undecided Records compiled the bulk of the recorded cover songs on the Various Artists compilation The Old, The New, The Unreleased, released in January 2005.
+In September–October 2005, the record label organized The Undecided Records Tour, a two-month American tour featuring its signed bands Cru Jones, The Big Screen, Shindig, Hank Jones, Iscariot, and xRepresentx.